GitHub4Phils/night-out/README.md

 # NightOut
 ## NightOut is a social app that lets users create a board or event night where they can add things to do for the night.
-The app Uses REACT framework, mongoDB, and passport npm for user authentication.
+The app Uses REACT framework,google API for address/business lookup, mongoDB, and passport npm for user authentication.

 ### Home Page